AntanasKal/Phylogeography/README.md

-Please refer to the Guide.pdf file in folder Guide_to_code/
+Please refer to the Guide.pdf file in folder Guide_to_code